microsoft/vscode-dev-containers/containers/plantuml/README.md

 ## Summary

-*Use PlantUML without installing all the dependencies locally - includes Java, GraphViz, and the PlantUML extension.*
+*Use PlantUML without installing all the dependencies locally.
+Includes Java, GraphViz, and the PlantUML extension.*

 | Metadata | Value |
 |----------|-------|